*This post may contain affiliate links.

 The next stop for us on the Vermont Bakery Tour from King Arthur Flour was Birchgrove Baking, located in the capital city of Montpelier!

-If you are traveling through Barre, Vermont, check out Hope Cemetery: it is full of unique stonework, often massive in size, and carved in astonishingly beautiful detail.
-The works were created by and adorn the graves of the stonecutters that worked in this area, telling a bit of their stories and honoring their families.
+Hope Cemetery is full of unique stonework, often massive in size, and carved in astonishingly beautiful detail.
+The works were created by and adorn the graves of the stonecutters who worked in this area, telling a bit of their stories and honoring their families.

 We found Birchgrove Baking on Elm Street, very near the busy downtown.
 The bright space inside is decked out in cheerful yellows, along with accent walls of black and white forest wallpaper, and spots of robins egg blue on chairs and in cupboards.